dsc-courses/practice.dsc10.com/problems/wi22-final/q4-pass-please-disc06.md

 # BEGIN SUBPROB

+It turns out that Kelsey Plum averages 0.61 more assists in games that she wins than in games that she loses.
 After observing that Kelsey Plum averages more assists in winning games than in losing games, we become interested in conducting a permutation test for the following hypotheses:

 - **Null Hypothesis:** The number of assists Kelsey Plum makes in winning games and in losing games come from the same distribution.
 - **Alternative Hypothesis:** The number of assists Kelsey Plum makes in winning games is higher on average than the number of assists that she makes in losing games.